 WordPress’s requirements for installation are PHP 4.3 or higher, MySQL 4.1.2 or higher, with Apache or nginx recommended.
 HostGator meets these and provides LINUX shared hosting, so should be very suitable for WordPress.

 The Houston provider, which now has five million websites, is one of the easiest web hosting platforms on which to install WordPress.
 It offers a one-click install, and using this ensures your WordPress blog will be up and running in less than five minutes.
 Although WordPress is relatively trouble-free it will be reassuring to users to learn that HostGator places great emphasis on tech support, which is provided round the clock by freephone, live chat or email; which they say is never outsourced.

-Although HostGator is not the cheapest in the marketplace, WordPress hosting with custom themes and plugins, and your own domain name, can be purchased for under $5 dollars a month under its popular “hatchling” plan.
+Although HostGator is not the cheapest in the marketplace, WordPress hosting with custom themes and plugins, and your own domain name, can be purchased for under $5 dollars a month under its popular “hatchling” plan by using 2016 HostGator coupons.
 Other plans for medium and large users are the “baby” and “business” plans.